Evaluation of Blood Vessel Segmentation Methods on Hard-to-Detect Vascular Structures

 \subsection{Augmenting Blood Vessel Salience}

-It will be shown in the results section that segmentation methods reaching recall values of $\approx 0.9$ can have respective LSRecall scores as low as $0.2$.
-Thus, it is clear that, as expected, many methods tend to struggle in regions having low salience.
-Thus, we also propose a data augmentation methodology to improve the robustness of methods regarding blood vessels with low salience or discontinuities.
-In general terms, given the MAS pixels of a blood vessel, as defined in the previous section, the salience of a subset of the pixels is systematically reduced, with an optional discontinuity region added.
-That is, from a given initial point of a blood vessel segment, the intensity of the vessel is slowly reduced along the segment until it becomes equal to the local background intensity.
-The details of the method follow below.

-Two parameters of the method define the length of the salience modification for a given blood vessel segment.
+While this work primarily focuses on characterizing model performance in low-salience regions, we also evaluate a proof-of-concept approach designed to mitigate model bias toward low-salience vessels.
+This preliminary method is presented as a exploratory analysis to demonstrate feasibility.
+A comprehensive optimization of the procedure remains beyond the scope of this study.

+Broadly, the salience of a subset of MAS pixels within a vessel segment is systematically reduced, with the option to introduce synthetic discontinuities.
+Specifically, starting from a designated point, the vessel intensity is gradually attenuated along the segment until it matches the local background intensity.

+The spatial extent of the salience modification is governed by two parameters.
 Parameter $l$ sets the total salience modification length, that is, only a region of length $l$ of a segment is modified.
 Parameter $l_d<l$ sets the length of the discontinuity region.
 Thus, a region of length $l_d$ will have pixels with intensity identical to the local background intensity of the segment.